burger-menu

 After working in Prince George, Lytton, and Merritt, Will joined the team at the City of Coquitlam and quickly connected with his new community.
 Will is currently involved in several non-profits supporting community growth and enhancement.
 In his free time, you will likely find Will enjoying one of the nearby lakes, visiting new hiking trails, or exploring creative community initiatives around the globe.

-Stacey Crawford, Director
+Stacey Crawford, Director at Large

 For the past 12 years, Stacey has served as the Director of Economic Development for the District of Mission.
 In this role, he is responsible for economic development, tourism and film production services.
 His current focus is serving as the lead on the Waterfront Revitalization Initiative, a 300-acre master planning effort spanning 3km of the Fraser River shoreline.
 Stacey is also the lead on the District’s employment lands strategy, which will be completed in 2021.